 Approved JANUARY 01, 2021

-Chair of the Executive Committee of the Board of Trustees
+Chair of the Executive and Compensation Committee of the Board of Regents

 Office of the President